Honoured Lady Zhang: Biography

 Honoured Lady Zhang was Emperor Xiaowu of Jin's favourite concubine.
-She had no children and the emperor's devotion to her (as well as Honoured Lady Zhang's jealous nature) has been blamed for his failure to appoint another empress after the death of Empress Wang, as well as his lack of children by other concubines.
+Her origins were not recorded and she had no children; the emperor's devotion to her, as well as Honoured Lady Zhang's jealous nature, has been blamed for his failure to appoint another empress after the death of Empress Wang, as well as his lack of children by other concubines.
 The emperor spent so much time with Honoured Lady Zhang that it reportedly became difficult for outsiders to gain an audience with him.

 Murder of Emperor Xiaowu

 The Book of Jin records that in 396, Honoured Lady Zhang was approximately 30 years old (by East Asian reckoning).
-Whilst she was drinking with the emperor one evening, he told her that he should discard her based on her age.
+Whilst she was drinking with the emperor one evening in November, he told her that he should discard her based on her age.
 Incensed, Honoured Lady Zhang went to bed with the emperor and killed him whilst he slept.
-Other written sources record that the emperor's comment was made in jest.
+Other written sources recorded that the emperor's comment was made in jest.
 After the murder, Honoured Lady Zhang bribed various people to declare that the emperor died in his sleep.
 There were no further records of her activities or when she died.
+(Note: The Book of Song (compiled before the Tang-era Jin Shu) recorded that when Emperor Xiaowu died, the masses spoke out that Lady Zhang had assassinated the emperor.
+Also, while there were no open punishments with regards to Emperor Xiaowu's murder, discrete punishments were meted out.)